Saffron infused melt-in-the-mouth treats; we use ricotta cheese and four other ingredients to make these Kesar Malai Modak for Ganpati.

 - If the mixture with condensed milk is too crumbly and dry, add some milk to loosen it.
 If it is still runny, cook for another 2-3 minutes.

-- Add nuts or coconut in the centre of the modaks if you like.
-Nuts can also be added to the ricotta cheese mix once it starts to thicken with the condensed milk.
+- Add nuts to the ricotta cheese mix once it starts to thicken with the condensed milk if you like.

 - If you would like a lighter yellow color, add some yellow food color.
 I have not added any here.